-- Reverification happens once, when the National Verifier launches in a state. - Service provers must complete reverification for all existing subscribers; it is not related to when they last recertified. - Reverification resets the subscriber's anniversary date and fulfills the annual recertification requirements.
+- Reverification happens once, when the National Verifier launches in a state. - Reverification must be completed for all existing subscribers for which service providers determined eligibility; it is not related to when the subscriber last recertified. - Reverification resets the subscriber's anniversary date and fulfills the annual recertification requirements.